 In order to get the benefits from CBG and the overall entourage effect, you must either smoke fresh flower or concentrates that are 100% live resin extracted to retain all plant materials.
-For example, URSA’s premium Liquid Diamond Sauce Carts are filled with contents 100% from the strain listed.
+For example, URSA’s premium Live Resin Carts are filled with contents 100% from the strain listed.
 That’s because all input material is fresh-frozen right at peak harvest.
 This ensures a high concentration of terpenes and cannabinoids including CBG.

 THCV-Rich Cannabis Strains

 If you can’t find one of these strains in a dispensary near you, we have a few tips for finding strains high in THCv.
 First of all, you should look for sativa-heavy strains and particularly those with landrace strains that originate from Africa.
 This is something a budtender may be able to help you out with and some brands explain their genetics on the packaging or their website.